digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/persistence.rst

 `this article <https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing>`_
 may be a good starting point.

-As a rule of thumb, the number of connections should not be more then two times the number of CPUs on the database machine.
+Generally, the number of connections should be up to two times the number of CPUs on the database machine.

 The number of parallel indexer connections can be configured via